JetBrains-Research/reflekt/docs/contributing.md

 ## Search and fix formatting issues
 0. Run building without running detekt: `./gradlew build`
-1. To run detekt static analysis checks, use: `./gradlew detektCheckAll` (associated with gitHub Action)
+1. To run detekt static analysis checks, use: `./gradlew detekt` (associated with gitHub Action)
 2. To run diktat static analysis checks, use: `./gradlew diktatCheck` (associated with gitHub Action)
 3. To try to automatically fix issues detected by diktat, use: `./gradlew diktatFix`
 4. Make sure you're following our Kotlin docs formatting rules.